prevention-icon

 or

-How does Allstate prevent and manage birds?
+How does Allstate prevent and eradicate birds?

 At Allstate, we use a variety of methods to prevent and control pest birds, including: